 All Other Compensation: "All Other Compensation" includes, but is not limited to, all remuneration from the manufacturer to pay for services, actions, activities or trade or fees for an item or service as part of an arms-length transaction; educational grants or other commissions; manufacturer administrative fees; and administrative management fees.

 On a yearly basis, payers will transmit complete and accurate drug rebate data for the most recent and complete three calendar-year periods by no later than September 1st of the following year.
-Note that the administrator may choose to require test files to be submitted prior to the annual due date of September 1st.
+Note that the administrator requires test files to be submitted with applicable reporting period data by July 15th, prior to the annual due date of September 1st.
 Additionally, the administrator may choose to request information related to pharmaceutical alternative payment models.